 - Before you start, start with WHY (do I want to adopt OKRs);

-- Less is more, do not work with more than 5 objectives.
-I would even recommend 1-2 for the first attempt.
+- Less is more—work, at most, with five Objectives.
+I recommend 1-2 for the first attempt.

-- There is no right or wrong, just keep in mind:
+- There is no right or wrong; keep this in mind:

-- Key results are specific 7 time-bound, aggressive yet realistic, and measurable & verifiable
+- Key Results are specific, time-bound, aggressive yet realistic, and measurable & verifiable.

-In case you would like to read more about OKRs, I can recommend the book ‘Measure What Matters’, written by the OKR godfather John Doerr.
-20 years ago, he introduced the methodology to the management of a small company named Google.
-In his book you can read more about that story and other organizations that have successfully implemented and are using OKRs to drive their business.
+Twenty years ago, he introduced the methodology to the management of a small company named Google.
+In his book, you can read more about that story and other organizations that have successfully implemented and are using OKRs to drive their business.

-At Kolme Group we care and want to help you get the best out of implementing OKRs in your business and help your team focus on the main business priorities.
-My colleagues and I see great value in using the OKR methodology to make your business and team thrive for the best!
+At Kolme Group, we want to help you get the best out of implementing OKRs in your business and help your team focus on the main business priorities.
+We see great value in using the OKR methodology to make your business and team thrive for the best!

 Don’t hesitate to contact us to learn more about our services and how we can help you.Contact Us